Summer School on refugee & migrant health

 Overarching learning goals:

-- Gain a comprehensive understanding of the unique sexual and reproductive health (SRH) challenges faced by women in the context of migration.
+- Gain a comprehensive understanding of the unique paediatric and mental health challenges faced by refugee and migrant children, as well as their caregivers, in the context of displacement.

 Learning Outcomes: